 California, Illinois, Maryland and Washington already have such laws in place (we previously reported on Illinois and California here).

 Maryland.
 Maryland’s law requires disclosure on an annual report of the number of female directors in relation to the total number of directors.

 Washington.
 Beginning January 1, 2022, subject to certain exceptions, Washington will require public companies headquartered in Washington to maintain a board of directors composed of individuals at least 25% of which self-identity as women or, in the alternative, the company must disclose in its proxy statement or post on the company’s website a “board diversity discussion and analysis” that includes information relating to the company’s approach to developing and maintaining board diversity.
 The discussion and analysis must include a discussion of (i) how the board (or a committee of the board) considered representation of diverse groups when identifying and nominating board candidates or, alternatively, the reason that diversity was not considered, (ii) policies adopted to identify and nominate diverse board candidates, or, alternatively, the reasons for not adopting such a policy, and (iii) mechanisms used to refresh the board, like term limits or mandatory retirement of directors.

 Accordingly, Illinois, California, Maryland and Washington headquartered companies should consider state specific requirements when developing this year’s D&O questionnaires.

 Our Alert regarding tips for preparing for the proxy season in general will be forthcoming.

-For further information, or for assistance with updating your company’s D&O questionnaire, contact your CFMB lawyer or:
+For further information, or for assistance with updating your company’s D&O questionnaire, contact your CFDB lawyer or: